Dark progenitors and massive descendants: A first ALMA perspective on Radio-Selected NIRdark galaxies in the COSMOS field: Analysis of the datacubes

 \subsection{Continuum images}

 The first analysis performed on the calibrated MSs consists in the production of a continuum image, useful to study the properties of dust in our targets.
 This procedure is performed through the \textsc{CASA} task "\textsc{tclean}" in "multi-frequency synthesis" (mfs) mode, after masking any bright line that could contaminate the continuum emission.
 To maximize the sensitivity of the cleaned image, we employ a natural weighting throughout this procedure.
-To estimate the continuum fluxes, we perform an aperture photometry with \textsc{CARTA} \citep{CARTA_21}, by employing an aperture corresponding to the $2\sigma$ contour of the continuum image.
+To estimate the continuum fluxes, we perform an aperture photometry with \textsc{CARTA} \citep{CARTA_21}, by employing an aperture corresponding to the $2\sigma$ contour of the continuum image. {We verify that this estimate is compatible -- within the estimated uncertainties -- with the flux estimated through a 2D profile-fitting performed with the \textsc{CASA} task "\textsc{imfit}"}.
 The results of this procedure are reported in \Tab\ref{tab:cont}.
 We obtain that 6 out of 9 targets are robustly detected (S/N$>$3) in the continuum images.